Transferring the driveshaft inertia to the grid via the DC-link in MV drive systems: Grid-side control

 To formulate the controller, we take inspiration from the OFO approach in the sense that we replace the steady-state variable $\hat{i}_g$ by the measurement $i_g$ in the gradient of $\mathcal{S}$.
 The controller dynamics become remarkably similar to the PLL structure \eqref{eq: ePLL}, albeit with a nontrivial steady-state map.
 We express the controller as

-where $K_f$ is a positive gain (may be also chosen as per Remark. \ref{rem_kpll}).
+where $K_f$ is a positive gain.
 A significant advantage of this approach is that one may limit the modulation magnitude by upper bounding the integrator \eqref{eq: gammaint} to e.g. $\mathrm{log}\tfrac{1}{\sqrt{2}}$.

-Although $\nabla\mathcal{S}$ acts directly on the coordinates $(\gamma_r,\theta)$, this synchronization gradient retains its physical interpretation as synchronization torque (and orthogonal complement) and has been used in the experimental Section 5.5 of \cite{arghir2019transverse}, in a similar fashion, as a proxy to the main result.
+As $\nabla\mathcal{S}$ acts directly on the coordinates $(\gamma_r,\theta)$, this synchronization gradient retains its physical interpretation as synchronization velocity (and orthogonal complement) and has been used in the experimental Section 5.5 of \cite{arghir2019transverse}, in a similar fashion, as a proxy to the main result.
+We refer the reader to Appendix \ref{appendix} for a further discussion on closed-loop stability.

-Notice how the matching approach performs both DC-link regulation and current tracking in one step, with just a single gradient-based controller of dimension 2, in this regard resembling the carrier-based Direct Power Control approach \cite{malinowski2004simple}.
-Furthermore, it does not require a PLL and, in the spirit of \cite{harnefors2021generic}, essentially incorporates one.
+Notice how the matching approach performs both DC-link regulation and current tracking, with just a single gradient-based controller of dimension 2, in this regard resembling the carrier-based Direct Power Control approach \cite{malinowski2004simple}.
+Furthermore, it does not require a PLL as, in the spirit of \cite{harnefors2021generic}, essentially incorporates one.
 As is the case in the cascaded control, grid impedance information is essential for gain tuning.
-By virtue of the OFO structure, one may pursue in a future work a model-free implementation \cite{10354356}.
+By virtue of the OFO structure, one may also pursue a model-free implementation \cite{10354356}.

 \begin{remark} Another aspect of this approach is the direct way in which the DC-link angle is coupled to the grid angle, in contrast to the cascaded PI structure, which introduces a delay in the coupling chain via the DC-bus regulator. \end{remark}